LeonPoon/chrome-import-g-bookmarks/README.md

 Changes made to Google Bookmarks will be synchronised into Chrome every one minute.

-Open source.
-Feel free to contribute at <https://code.google.com/p/chrome-import-g-bookmarks/>.
+Open source [GPLv3](LICENSE.md).
+Feel free to contribute at <https://github.com/LeonPoon/chrome-import-g-bookmarks>.

 Usually I publish this on Chrome Web Store at <http://goo.gl/WHmXH>.